-This Corporate Governance Statement sets out the corporate governance framework currently in place at the Group, including the key policies and practices.
+This Corporate Governance Statement sets out Coles' corporate governance framework currently in place during the financial period ending 26 June 2022 ('FY22' or 'reporting period'), including the key policies and practices.
 The Company complies with the fourth edition of the ASX Corporate Governance Council's Principles and Recommendations ('ASX Recommendations').
-While many of the new recommendations contained in the fourth edition were already addressed in the Company's governance arrangements, this is the first financial year the Company will be reporting against the fourth edition in its Corporate Governance Statement.